-These are my 10 Valletta must – do’s to make your city trip an unforgettable experience.
-Valletta is a compact city with an enormously rich history that is still kept alive in many ways.
-In addition to a beautiful location, this is exactly what makes Valletta so unique.
-That’s why this city is definitely worth a city trip!
+These are my tips to plan one perfect day in Valletta.
+Valletta is a compact city with an immensely rich history that is still alive in many ways.
+Besides its beautiful location, it is all this that makes Valletta so unique.
+Therefore Valletta is definitely worth a visit!

-How do you prefer to discover a city?
+Would you like to spend one day in Valletta?
 Let me know in the comments below.